by Joseph Moxon, with an introduction from Christopher Schwarz

 We are pleased to bring Joseph Moxon’s “Mechanick Exercises or the Doctrine of Handy-Works” back into print with details that – I hope – would please Moxon, who was an accomplished printer by trade.
 This new version was produced using a 1703 edition provided by the Early American Industries Association.

-This book is printed on acid-free paper that will resist yellowing and eventual disintegration.
+This book is printed on acid-free paper that resists yellowing and eventual disintegration.
 Like Moxon’s original booklets, our version is printed in signatures that are sewn together for durability.
 This sewn “book block” is then reinforced with fiber tape and covered in thick boards and cotton cloth.
 Like all Lost Art Press books, this book is produced and printed entirely in the United States.

 We could not have produced this book without the assistance of the Early American Industries Association, and a portion of the proceeds from the sale of every book will go to this worthy and important organization.